-Three trials evaluated effects of preferred versus nonpreferred antiviral therapies on likelihood of HBsAg loss or seroconversion.106,110,112 Each evaluated a different antiviral therapy comparison.
+Three trials evaluated effects of preferred versus nonpreferred antiviral therapies on likelihood of HBsAg loss or seroconversion.
+P2,95,96 Each evaluated a different antiviral therapy comparison.
 Although results favored the preferred antiviral therapies, estimates were imprecise.
 One trial (n=709) compared entecavir versus lamivudine (RR 1.8, 95% CI 0.9 to 3.9 for HBsAg loss), one trial (n=240) TDF versus adefovir (RR 5.74, 95% CI 0.32 to 102.59 for HBsAg loss), and one trial (n=543) pegylated interferon alfa-2a versus lamivudine (RR 17, 95% CI 1.0 to 294 for HBsAg seroconversion at 72 weeks, 24 weeks following the completion of therapy).
 Two other trials (N=481) reported no cases of HBsAg loss with either TDF or adefovir.
+The service of the se in three trials and less than 400 copies/mL in three trials; two trials did not define criteria for virological suppression.